larsaars/linux-setup/README.md

 * auto indent and bracket replacement
 * general styling
 * error linting

+### other
+* enter `mkcpp name` to create in current directory a cpp file with belonging header and include this header in cpp file

 # standard debugging of easy program
 ## cgdb, gdb